banghuazhao/swiftcomp-flutter/README.md

 1. **Select a Material:** Choose from the existing material database or add a new material.
 2. **Input Parameters:** Enter the necessary parameters for your composite material.
 3. **Calculate:** Press the calculate button to obtain results.
-4. **View Results:** The app provides detailed information on the composite's properties.
+4. **View Results:** Provide detailed information on the composite's properties.
-5. **Chat:** A built-in AI expert chat feature is currently under development.
+5. **Chat:** Ask any questions related to composites and composites simulation.

 ## 🤝 Contributing
 Contributions are welcome!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.